Helena Ricketts is a blogger, freelance writer, artist, gardener, and an animal companion owner.

 The Purpose of the Cornish Cross Chicken

-Today's Cornish Cross chicken is much different than is was in the beginning of the meat bird industry from the 1920s.
-Each bird is the result of a cross breeding between two separate species of chicken, but the industry has kept the combination that produces these chickens a secret for obvious reasons.
-These chickens are the current type of chicken that end up on the supermarket shelves for consumer purchase.
+Today's Cornish Cross chicken is much different than it was at the beginning of the meat bird industry in the 1920s.
+Each bird is the result of a cross-breeding between two separate species of chicken, but the industry has kept the combination that produces these chickens a secret for obvious reasons.
+These chickens are the current type of chicken that ends up on supermarket shelves for consumer purchase.
 They are the current breed used for the majority of the meat chickens in the United States.